NPKompleet/SimulationGUI/docs/source/index.rst

 easy visualization of task scheduling simulation in Eclipse APP4MC.

-It was developed by `Philip Okonkwo <https://github.com/NPKompleet>`_ as a Google Summer of Code 2020 project for the Eclipse Foundation.
+It was developed by `Philip Okonkwo <https://github.com/NPKompleet>`_ as a `Google Summer of Code 2020 project <https://summerofcode.withgoogle.com/projects/#4648063622184960>`_ for The Eclipse Foundation.
-The mentors for this project are Lukas Krawcyzk and Dirk Fauth.
+The mentors for this project are Lukas Krawczyk and Dirk Fauth.

-.. note:: If you are just looking to download the project please go to :ref:`AccessingTheProject`.
+.. note:: If you are just looking to see the source code or download the project please go to :ref:`AccessingTheProject`.

 .. toctree::
    :maxdepth: 3